livvie1988/OliviaSkinner/Features.md

 Removes the circle style forced around the user and channel images which hides the corner of the images.

 ---
-### <a name="thumbnail_preview"/>Preview videos by hovering the thumbnails
+### <a name="thumbnail_preview"/>Play videos by hovering the thumbnails

-Enables video preview while the mouse is over the thumbnail of a specific video.
+Enables full video playback while the mouse is over the thumbnail of a specific video.

 ---
-### <a name="thumbnail_preview_mute"/>Shift key toggles audio on video preview
+### <a name="thumbnail_preview_mute"/>Shift key toggles audio on video thumbnail playback

-Allows audio control using the Shift key while previewing videos by hovering the thumbnails.
-Pressing the Shift key will toggle the audio of the video preview.
-The audio always defaults to mute when a video preview begins.
+Allows audio control using the Shift key while playing videos by hovering the thumbnails.
+Pressing the Shift key will toggle the audio of the video.
+The audio always defaults to mute when a video thumbnail playback begins.
-The default volume for the video preview is set to 50%.
+The default volume for the video thumbnail playback is set to 50%.

 ---
 ### <a name="enable_blacklist"/>Enable blacklist